jaszhou1/sourcemem_online/notes/deploying-experiment-to-gcloud.md

 means, in the current situation, uploading all of the relevant Python code, as well as the static (HTML, image) files, to the Google App Engine so that it can load the Python and start listening for incoming requests.
-Specifically,

-## Ensure that the datastore index is uploaded
+## Update the datastore index
+This step is easy to miss but important.
+Whenever information is retrieved from the datastore (a fancy word for a database), the specific

+requires a corresponding *index*.
+This index is updated on each

+The

 ## Deploy the application
 To deploy the application, change directory to the location of the